Best SIM Card For France: Orange

 An alternative is to get an international plan from your home cellphone provider.
 It’s easy, it’s cheaper, you keep your phone number, and everything will work as if you were at home.
 The only difference, especially if you live in Canada, is the price of the international plan.
 The high price!
 The mobile network company I use is Telus and their two travel plans are pretty much the same as the other cellphone carriers:

-$16 a day (effective March 8, 2023) where you use YOUR minutes, data, and texts just like you would at home.
-For example, if you have a monthly plan that gives you 3GB of data and unlimited phone calls and texts, that’s what your plan will be when you are in France…for $15 a day.
+$16 a day (effective May 23, 2024) where you use YOUR data from your monthly plan just like you would at home.
+Phone calls and texts however are unlimited.
+For example, if you have a monthly plan that gives you 3GB data and unlimited phone calls and texts, that’s what your plan will be when you are in France…for $16 a day.
 Going for 10 days?
-That’s $150.
+That’s $160.
 But it gets worse.
-Although Telus says the international fee will be capped at $300 per billing cycle (which is insane anyway), if you’re traveling for 30+ days, there’s likely a chance you’ll be in two billing cycles= $$$.
+Although Telus says the $16/day international fee will be capped at $400 per billing cycle (which is insane anyways), if you’re travelling for 30+ days, there’s likely a chance you’ll be in two billing cycles= $$$.

 Note: Prices are subject to change.